Sinusitis vs. Hayfever: Why Antibiotics Might Not Be the Answer

 Both the NHS and private clinics in the UK offer allergy testing, and each route has its own considerations:

 - NHS allergy testing is available through GP referral, often to specialist allergy clinics.
-Waiting times can vary depending on your area and local service availability.
+Waiting times can vary significantly depending on your area, and access to comprehensive allergen panels may sometimes be limited.

 - Private allergy blood testing — such as that offered by The Allergy Clinic — can sometimes provide faster access to a wider range of allergen-specific IgE tests, with detailed reporting that you can share with your GP or specialist.